tangmf/LearnCovid/README.md

 * iv) Click Apply changes
 * v) The map updates according to the settings
 * vi) The user can interact with the map, and navigate through the different countries

+### 3) Quiz game
+* i) Go to quiz page via navbar or homepage menu
+* ii) Click on "Play" to start game or "Highscores" to view the leaderboard.
+* iii) After clicking "Play", the game starts and an enemy covid will spawn, and you will be prompted to answer a question with 4 choices.
+* iv) Clicking on the right answer adds 100 points and hits the covid enemy for 2hp, and you progress to the next question (total 10 questions).
+* v) Defeating the covid enemy (getting all questions correct) will have a special ending screen saying that you defeated the virus
+* vi) You will be prompted to save your highscore.
+If you want to, just enter in your name and click save.
+* vii) The highscore will appear on the leaderboards.

 ## [5] Technologies used